+Over the liftetime of the Strategy, there will be a reduction of car travel to the City Centre island in line with increasing recognition of the impacts of motorised traffic and carbon emissions on the environment and people's health.
 The road network within the City will be reviewed with the aim of prioritising road space for public transport, walking and cycling provision.

 Within CMATS, it is intended to create a more attractive experience in the city centre, while enhancing facilities for pedestrians and cyclists, prioritising public transport, whilst still allowing access into off-street car parks and designating driving routes into the city.
+The introduction of a congestion charge to enter the City Centre will be considered during the lifetime of the Strategy in line with public transport improvements.
+Congestion charges are a useful demand management measure that help to reduce air and noise pollution and free-up space for pedestrians, cyclists and public transport.